dgatf/msrc/README.md

 Enable GPIOs 17 to 22 to read the pin state (high or low).
 It is recommended to use the RP2040-zero as this has those pin with a hole.

 Available for Smartport at dataId 0x5100.
 Value is 6 bits masked.

+Depending how the data is processed, you may need to ground unused GPIOs (17 to 22) to avoid garbage.

 ## 8. OpenTx sensors (Smartport)